-We are proud of how we have seen our children develop and grow into mathematicians, who have represented our school in reasoning competitions, as we have rolled out our new scheme, Maths No Problem.
+We are proud of how we have seen our children develop and grow into mathematicians, who have represented our school in reasoning competitions.
 Each lesson starts with a problem, encouraging the children to draw upon basic skills and previous knowledge to work through the problem.
-They work through each chapter using a CPA approach.
-At the beginning of the chapter, children make links by using concrete resources.
+They work through each unit using a CPA approach.
+At the beginning of the unit, children make links by using concrete resources.
 This allows the children to visualise how to approach the problem and they translate this into a picture (pictorial approach).
 From here, children begin to explore their visualisations as formal methods, an abstract approach.
-This approach provides support for all learners so by the end of the chapter, they are able to solve problems without the need for equipment.
+This approach provides support for all learners so by the end of the unit, they are able to solve problems without the need for equipment.
 As problem skills develop, bar models are used as a visual representation.

-Alongside our MNP lessons, fluency sessions take place where children can consolidate and develop fluency and pace with using formal written methods and times tables.
+Alongside our maths lessons, fluency sessions take place where children can consolidate and develop fluency and pace by using formal written methods and times tables.
 We believe and are passionate about providing opportunities for children to make connections, recognise patterns and develop number sense.
 Children are keen to widen and deepen their thinking by reasoning and justifying their mathematical ideas.